GeoscienceAustralia/sira/docs/source/ch04_installation.rst

 Running a Simulation with SIRA
 ==============================

-The code needs a setup file for configuring the model and simulation scenario.
-It needs to be in JSON format.
-It *can* support any of three formats:
-`ini`, `conf`, or `json`.
-But details will not be discussed here.
-It also requires a model defintion file as discussed in :ref:`simulation-input-setup`.
+The code needs a simulation setup file and an infrastructure model file to run a simulation, as discussed in :ref:`simulation-input-setup`.

 For the purposes of discussion, it is assumed that the name of the project simulation directory is 'PROJECT_HAN', located in the root directory.